nrgslp/nrgslp.github.io/_pages/teaching.md

 I have served as instructor of record in 5 classes, most meeting semesterly or thrice per year, during my 5 years of experience as an adjunct instructor, visiting faculty member, and clinical supervisor.
 I have taught over 490 undergraduate and graduate students, typically in small groups of around 20.

-CSD 594: Clinical Speech Sound Disorders.
+CSD 594: **Clinical Speech Sound Disorders**.
 The College of Saint Rose.
 2018–2019

-CSD 109: Phonetics.
+CSD 109: **Phonetics**.
 The College of Saint Rose.
 2014 – 2019

-CSD 316/616: Introduction to Applied Phonetics.
+CSD 316/616: **Introduction to Applied Phonetics**.
 Syracuse University.
 2018

-CSD 219: Speech Sound Disorders.
+CSD 219: **Speech Sound Disorders**.
 The College of Saint Rose.
 2017–2018

-CSD 472/548: Augmentative and Alt.
-Communication.
+CSD 472/548: **Augmentative and Alt.
+Communication**.
 The College of Saint Rose.
 2014

 ### Clinical Supervision

-CSD 589: Specialty Practicum.
-Articulation Camp Supervisor.
+CSD 589: Specialty Practicum. **Articulation Camp Supervisor**.
 The College of Saint Rose.
 2019

-Clinical Fellowship Supervisor, Schenectady, New York.
-2017– 2018
+**Clinical Fellowship Supervisor**, Schenectady, New York.
+2016– 2018

-CSD 580: First Practicum.
-Evaluation Team Supervisor.
+CSD 580: First Practicum. **Evaluation Team Supervisor**.
 The College of Saint Rose.
 2017

-CSD 587: School Practicum.
-Field Supervisor.
+CSD 587: School Practicum. **Field Supervisor**.
 The College of Saint Rose.
 2014 – 2017